-- operating results; - anticipated cash flows; - capital expenditures; - gross margins; - adequacy of resources to fund operations and capital investments; - · our ability to achieve cost reductions in the amounts and time frames anticipated; - our ability to transition new product introductions effectively; - our ability to produce microprocessors in the volume required by customers on a timely basis; - our ability to maintain average selling prices of microprocessors despite aggressive marketing and pricing strategies of our competitors; - our ability to introduce in a timely manner and achieve market acceptance for our eighth-generation microprocessors and produce them in volumes required by the market at acceptable yields; - · our ability, and the ability of third parties, to provide timely infrastructure solutions, such as motherboards and chipsets, to support our microprocessors; - · a recovery in the economy leading to increased demand for our products; - · a recovery in the communication and networking industries leading to an increase in the demand for Flash memory products; - the effect of foreign currency hedging transactions; - the process technology transitions in our submicron integrated circuit manufacturing facilities located in Dresden, Germany, known as Fab 30 and Austin, Texas, known as Fab 25; and - · the financing and further construction of the Fujitsu AMD Semiconductor Limited, or FASL, manufacturing facilities.
+- operating results; - anticipated cash flows; - · capital expenditures; - gross margins; - adequacy of resources to fund operations and capital investments; - · our ability to achieve cost reductions in the amounts and time frames anticipated; - our ability to transition new product introductions effectively; - our ability to produce microprocessors in the volume required by customers on a timely basis; - our ability to maintain average selling prices of microprocessors despite aggressive marketing and pricing strategies of our competitors; - our ability to introduce in a timely manner and achieve market acceptance for our eighth-generation microprocessors and produce them in volumes required by the market at acceptable yields; - · our ability, and the ability of third parties, to provide timely infrastructure solutions, such as motherboards and chipsets, to support our microprocessors; - · a recovery in the economy leading to increased demand for our products; - · a recovery in the communication and networking industries leading to an increase in the demand for Flash memory products; - · the effect of foreign currency hedging transactions; - the process technology transitions in our submicron integrated circuit manufacturing facilities located in Dresden, Germany, known as Fab 30 and Austin, Texas, known as Fab 25: - · the financing and further construction of the Fujitsu AMD Semiconductor Limited, or FASL, manufacturing facilities; and - · our ability to successfully implement the newly proposed joint venture with Fujitsu Ltd. and sustain any benefit from such joint venture.